 Stacy Grinsfelder 36:34

 Keith Stachowiak 36:34

-So we were able to actually source source an embalming table actually, right before we had a Halloween party in 2019.
+So we were able to actually source an embalming table actually, right before we had a Halloween party in 2019.
 Again, pre-COVID, where we had four bands and 150 people and tarot card readers and wet plate photographer, and all these really great things.
-And the costumes were just really, really wonderful, but we used the embalming room as our bar, and we happened to get the embalming table just in time and it's it's a hydraulic embalming table that you can jack up to 42 inches.
-And so we had, you know, our bartender and everything laid out on the embalming table, and we it kind of creeped out a lot of our friends.
+And the costumes were just really, really wonderful, but we used the embalming room as our bar, and we happened to get the embalming table just in time and it's a hydraulic embalming table that you can jack up to 42 inches.
+And so we had, you know, our bartender and everything laid out on the embalming table, and we, it kind of creeped out a lot of our friends.
 So some of them, some of them just either wouldn't enter or just weren't comfortable getting a drink.
-So we had we had drinks elsewhere that they could get, but yeah, and even since then, since that Halloween party we had we were able to source actually a lot of other embalming equipment.
+So we had drinks elsewhere that they could get, but yeah, and ever since then, since that Halloween party we had we were able to source actually a lot of other embalming equipment.
 So that same funeral company that closed just this past year, we ended up getting a lot of tools and an embalming machine and other contraptions for embalming bodies, and we learned a lot about the process, which is it's just been very interesting to learn as we've been going through it.